lucas-santoni/blog.geographer.fr/content/missing-pelican-plugins-guide.md

 Of course, the parsing can be delegated to a module.
 You are writing Python after all!

-Writing a **custom generator** is great if you want to create an entierely custom page for you site.
+Writing a **custom generator** is great if you want to create an entirely custom page for you site.
 A lot can be done by tweaking your theme and its templates but sometimes, you feel that a generator is necessary, especially if you need to implement a lot of logic.
 See the next section to know more.